allisonhorst/palmerpenguins/README.md

 Data are generously collected and made available by [Dr. Kristen Gorman](https://www.uaf.edu/cfos/people/faculty/detail/kristen-gorman.php) and the [Palmer Station, Antarctica LTER](https://pal.lternet.edu/), a member of the [Long Term Ecological Research Network](https://lternet.edu/).

 Thank you Dr. Gorman, Palmer Station LTER and the LTER Network!
-See full citation and data information below.

 ## Summary:

 Data for 3 penguin species (Chinstrap, Adelie, & Gentoo) have been combined into a single CSV, **penguins_lter.csv**.
 A simplified subset **penguins_size.csv** is also included, which contains four penguin size measurements (culmen length, culmen depth, flipper length, and body mass) for the 3 species, along with island and sex.

+Feel free to use the illustrations below for your teaching materials (Artwork: @allison_horst).

 #### Meet the penguins:
 <img src="figures/lter_penguins.png" width="600"/>